Administered by the Department of Industrial and Manufacturing Systems Engineering

 GRADUATE STUDY

-The department offers programs for the degrees Master of Engineering (M.Eng.), Master of Science (M.S.), and Doctor of Philosophy (Ph.D.) with a major in industrial engineering.
-A minor is available to graduate students having a major in another department.
+The department offers three industrial engineering graduate degrees: Master of Engineering (M.Eng.
+IE), Master of Science (M.S.
+IE), and Doctor of Philosophy (Ph.D.).
+A graduate minor is available to graduate students having a major in another department.
 The M.Eng. degree consists of coursework designed to improve professional expertise in industrial engineering.
 The M.S. and Ph.D. degrees are designed to improve the student’s capability to conduct research as well as advancing their professional expertise.
 In conjunction with the Department of Mechanical Engineering, the department offers a certificate in advanced manufacturing.

 The graduate program offers advanced study in advanced manufacturing, ergonomics/human factors, operations research/analytics, systems engineering and engineering management.

-Well-qualified juniors and seniors in industrial engineering who are interested in graduate study may apply for concurrent enrollment to simultaneously pursue both the industrial engineering bachelor’s degree and an M.Eng. or M.S. degree.
-Another attractive concurrent degree option is the industrial engineering bachelor’s degree concurrent with a Master of Business Administration degree from the business college.
+Well-qualified juniors and seniors in industrial engineering who are interested in graduate study may apply for concurrent enrollment to simultaneously pursue both the industrial engineering bachelor’s degree and an M.Eng.
+IE or M.S.
+IE degree.
+Two other attractive concurrent degree options are the industrial engineering bachelor’s degree concurrent with a M.Eng.
+Engineering Management degree or an M.Eng.
+Systems Engineering degree.
+For those more interesting in business management, we also offer a concurrent Master of Business Administration degree from the business college.
 For additional information about graduate degree programs, admission criteria, and procedures refer to https://www.imse.iastate.edu/graduate-program/.